swiftlang/swift-evolution/proposals/0161-StringRevision1.md

  * Create a `Substring` type for `String.SubSequence`
  * Create a `Unicode` protocol to allow for generic operations over both types.
  * Consolidate on a concise set of C interop methods.
- * Revise the transoding infrastructure.
+ * Revise the transcoding infrastructure.

 Other existing aspects of `String` remain unchanged for the purposes of this proposal.